 Animal Law (LAWS3144 and JURD7444) is available for undergraduate and postgraduate study at UNSW, which was the first law school in Australia to teach animal law in 2005.
-The unit is next offered in Term 3 2020 as a weekend intensive over 6 days.
+The unit was most recently offered in Term 3 2020 as a weekend intensive over 6 days.
 For further information, please contact the course coordinator, Tara Ward.

 University of Technology Sydney

 Animal Law and Policy in Australia (76033 and 78218) is available for undergraduate and postgraduate study.
 The unit was first taught in 2012.
 The undergraduate version of the subject usually alternates with the postgraduate version.
 The postgraduate unit was offered in Sem 1 2020.
 76033 Animal Law and Policy in Australia is offered in 2021, however the class quota has already been filled.
 For further information, please contact the course coordinator Dr Sophie Riley

 University of Wollongong

 ‘Animal Law’ (LLB366) was first taught as an undergraduate elective subject in Spring 2008.
-The subject is offered every 18-24 months, with no 2020 offerings due to the Covid-19 pandemic.
+The subject is offered every 18-24 months.
+It will next be offered in Autumn 2021.
 For further information, please contact the course coordinator, Dr Keely Boom.

 ‘Animal Law’ (LAWS13-538) has been offered as an undergraduate law elective at Bond University since 2008.
 The unit is usually offered biannually, with the next offering in 2023.

 Queensland University of Technology

-LLB247 Animal Law is an online biannual undergraduate law elective unit which will be offered for the first time in Sem 2, 2020.
+LLB247 Animal Law is an online biannual undergraduate law elective unit which was offered for the first time in Sem 2, 2020.
 It will next run in Sem 2, 2022.
 The course is coordinated by Professor Amanda Kennedy.

 University of Adelaide

 ‘Animals and the Law’ (ANIML SC 3250RW) was taught for the first time in 2012 and continues to run annually during the Winter semester (July) as a two week intensive program.
 Most recently offered in July 2020 as a 2 week intensive course, and will be available in 2022.
 The course is open to undergraduate and postgraduate students.
 Cross-institutional study is also available.
 For further information, please contact the course lecturer, Dr Alexandra Whittaker.